 Do you feel the pressure to clear ALL of your clutter at once by tearing your whole home and life apart?

 You can try something different instead.
-This series is an invitation to embrace the simplicity of smaller projects – by breaking your rooms and categories into bite-sized areas.
+The Clear Your Life Small Project Series invites you to embrace simplicity – by breaking your rooms and categories into bite-sized areas.

 Each week will highlight a different focus of your life with strategy and mindset tips to have you taking action and seeing results fast.

 If you’ve ever looked at your cluttered home with despair and only see a big mountain of mess – this series is for you.

 Why else will you love small clearing projects?

 - They take less time

 - You can combine multiple small projects for bigger areas, and complete the process in a more organized way